-I’m excited and happy that you’re here, so you can see me dancing heartily (to Brenda Fassie’s Vulindlela).
+I’m excited that you’re here, you can see me dancing heartily (to Jeremaih Gyang’s Ladi’s song).
 I’m unofficial in this page, you’re warmly welcome.

 Okay, so I write poetry because I love everything about books.
 Books are not books if they were not written and read.
-So it is one thing I love to do.
-I try to read, I try to write.
+So it is one thing I love to do even though I never was a literature major.
 It all had started from writing short love letters for clients in high school.
 Haha!
 Now the words I penned down gave way to sentences and those sentences produced paragraphs and those paragraphs gave way to whole pages and pages make up books, right?
-I tell folklore/tales and I just can’t stop writing.
-Now I had invented a style I call poetale, ssssssshhh, don’t tell yet.
+I tell and write African folklore/tales.
+And I had invented a style I call poetale.
 I hope that one day my characters will come alive.
-But if you’re reading me that means you’re helping me by giving life to my characters.
+But if you’re reading me that means they are alive already.
 I thank you again.

 Most of the work here are forms of Nature, pastoral and love poems.
-I did collabos with other poets and feature other poets on the blog.
-I teach African virtues with folklores written in poetic forms which are not complete poems.
+I did collabos with other poets and feature other poets works on the blog.
+I teach African values with folklores written in poetic forms which are not necessarily poems.
 I’ll like to teach poetry or the new style poetale, so if there’s an opportunity please let me know.

 I won’t fail to thank those who encourage me and help me in one way or the other in this journey of writing.
-I thank those who have a little more time to comment and like my work and to all my followers I say thank you.
+I thank those who have a little more time to comment, like and share my work and to all my followers I say a big thank you.

-Feel free, read me, help me connect with a larger audience by sharing poems, my musings that caught your fancy and let’s take West African poetry to a greater height.
+Feel free, read the blog, help it connect with a larger audience by sharing what may catch your fancy and let’s take West African literature to a greater height.